 "O You who believe!
 Enter absolutely into peace.
 Do not follow in the footsteps of satan.
 He is an outright enemy to you" (Qur'an 2:208).

 According to the Qur'an 28:56, there is no compulsion to believe in Islam.

 Use the Pope's name, year and the section number of the Encyclical letter in your text.
 See examples below:

-Pope John Paul II (1995, section 67) depicts the certainty of future immortality as casting new light on the mystery of suffering and death.
+Pope John Paul II (1995) depicts the certainty of future immortality as casting new light on the mystery of suffering and death.

-"Quite different from this is the way of love and true mercy, which our common humanity calls for, and upon which faith in Christ the Redeemer, who died and rose again, sheds ever new light" (John Paul II, 1995, section 67).
+"Quite different from this is the way of love and true mercy, which our common humanity calls for, and upon which faith in Christ the Redeemer, who died and rose again, sheds ever new light" (John Paul II, 1995).